starhoshi/ShowGoogleSearchTools/README.md

 If you want a period specified in the Google search results, you will need to specify the period of time after pressing the Search Tools button.

-After a search on Google, the Search tools will be expanded automatically in this extension.
+After a search on Google, "Search tools" will be expanded automatically in this extension.

 Installation
 ============